SaidLamghari/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 100: Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.
 File 101: Create a script that deletes all files in the current working directory that end with the character ~.
 File 102: Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+File 103: Write a command that lists all the files and directories of the current directory, separated by commas .....